Bubble tea: Preparation Method

+Due to its popularity, bubble tea has inspired a variety of flavored snacks, such as Boba ice cream bars, bubble tea candy, popcorn, cookies, and jelly beans.
+The market size of bubble tea was valued at in 2022 and is projected to reach by the end of 2027.

 History

 Milk and sugar have been added to tea in Taiwan since the Dutch colonization of Taiwan from 1624 to 1662, although it was not a common practice.

 Before the invention of bubble tea, a similar tea beverage was created in Taiwan called bubble foam tea (泡沫紅茶 (Pàomò hóngchá)).
 This drink was made by mixing tea with fructose syrup and then shaking it with ice cubes in a shaker.
 The vigorous shaking created a fine foam, giving the drink its signature texture.
 Unlike modern pearl milk tea, bubble foam tea did not initially contain tapioca balls.

 There are two competing stories for the discovery of bubble tea.
 One is associated with the Chun Shui Tang tea room in Taichung.
 Its founder, Liu Han-Chieh, began serving Chinese tea cold after he observed coffee was served cold in Japan while on a visit in the 1980s.
-The new style of serving tea propelled his business and multiple chains serving this tea were established.
+The new style of serving tea propelled his business, and multiple chains serving this tea were established.
 The company's product development manager, Lin Hsiu Hui, said she created the first bubble tea in 1988 when she poured tapioca balls into her tea during a staff meeting and encouraged others to drink it.
-The beverage was well received at the meeting, leading to its inclusion on the menu.
+The beverage was well-received at the meeting, leading to its inclusion on the menu.
 It ultimately became the franchise's top-selling product.

 Another claim for the invention of bubble tea comes from the Hanlin Tea Room (翰林茶館 (Hànlín cháguǎn)) in Tainan.
 It claims that bubble tea was invented in 1986 when teahouse owner Tu Tsong-he was inspired by white tapioca balls he saw in the local market of Yā-mǔ-liáo (鴨母寮).
 He later made tea using these traditional Taiwanese snacks.
-This resulted in what is known as "pearl tea."
+This resulted in what is known as "pearl tea".

+In 2009, the two teahouses began legal proceedings against each other, each seeking recognition as the original creator of the drink.
+After roughly a decade of litigation, a Taiwanese court ruled in 2019 that bubble tea was not patentable subject matter, on the basis that it is a general food product that anyone may prepare.
+The ruling did not assign credit for the invention to either party.

 Popularity

 In the 1990s, bubble tea spread across East and Southeast Asia with ever-growing popularity.
-In regions like Hong Kong, mainland China, Japan, Vietnam, and Singapore, the bubble tea trend has expanded rapidly among young people.
+In regions like Hong Kong, China, Japan, Vietnam, and Singapore, the bubble tea trend has expanded rapidly among young people.
 In some popular shops, people would line up for more than thirty minutes to get a drink.
-In recent years, the popularity of bubble tea has gone beyond the beverage itself, with boba lovers inventing various bubble tea flavoured-foods, including ice cream, pizza, toast, sushi, and ramen.
+In recent years, the popularity of bubble tea has gone beyond the beverage itself, with boba lovers inventing various bubble tea flavored-foods, including ice cream, pizza, toast, sushi, and ramen.